-We intend to grow by increasing the number of categories and geographies that we serve to existing sellers as well as providing a broad range of value-added services such as return to vendor programs and data analytics to solve the needs of large client organizations.
+We intend to grow by increasing the number of categories and geographies that we serve to existing sellers as well as by providing a broad range of value-added services such as return to vendor programs and data analytics to solve the needs of large client organizations.
 For many of our sellers, we currently handle only a portion of the available supply of their surplus inventory or assets.
 In recent years, we have developed trusted relationships with large corporations and government agencies that offer significant growth opportunities by increasing our services offered and share of supply of their surplus assets.
 In addition, we have partnered with our sellers to identify previously unknown (untapped) flows of surplus assets that can effectively generate greater net returns than their current processes and improve their corporate stewardship.
-For example, on behalf of a large multinational retailer, we expanded our existing operations in Canada and instituted a sustainability program, enabling our client to realize value for products that were previously land filled, thus creating value for our client while providing an environmentally friendly solution.